veravdw/ExploratoryAnalysis_SQL_Python/README.md

 ## Format

-The analysis is performed in a Jupyter notebook, and can be opened in any IDE that supports Jupyter notebook files (.ipynb).
+The analysis is performed in a Jupyter notebook, using SQL and Python.

 ## Dataset